 To summarize, the basic ingredient of Indolebutyric Acid is indole, with the addition of a butyric acid group to create a compound that is particularly effective in promoting root formation in plants.

-The efficacy and effect of Indolebutyric Acid
+Efficacy and Effects of Indolebutyric Acid

 Indolebutyric Acid (IBA) is a plant hormone that belongs to the auxin family.
 Auxins play a crucial role in various plant growth and development processes, including root initiation and development.
 Indolebutyric Acid, in particular, is commonly used in horticulture and agriculture for its ability to stimulate root development, making it a popular choice for rooting hormones.